-5.700 Sex Offenders' Contact with Victims, Minor Children, and At Risk Adults prediction is limited.
-The offense for which the offender was charged and convicted likewise is not the only indicator of risk to offend against minor children.63 Additional information may be discovered at anytime and should be incorporated into assessments and team decisions regarding offender management.
-An important aspect of ongoing risk assessment is measuring an offender's ability to comply with the requirements of treatment and supervision.64
+5.700 ♦ Sex Offenders' Contact with Victims, Minor Children, and At Risk Adults

+Contact is restricted until more is known about an offender's risk for recidivism, and even when an offense specific evaluation and Child Contact Assessment (CCA) have been completed accurate risk prediction is limited.
+The offense for which the offender was charged and convicted likewise is not the only indicator of risk to offend against minor children.73 Additional information may be discovered at anytime and should be incorporated into assessments and team decisions regarding offender management.
+An important aspect of ongoing risk assessment is measuring an offender's ability to comply with the requirements of treatment and supervision.74